ZerBea/hcxdumptool/README.md

 No support for a driver which doesn't support monitor mode and full frame injection natively <br /> If you need these features, do a request on www.kernel.org

-Not recommended WiFi chipsets due to driver problems in combination with WIRELESS EXTENSIONS:
+Not recommended WiFi chipsets:

 * Broadcom (neither monitor mode nor frame injection)

+* Qualcomm (no frame injection)

 more information about possible issues on https://bugzilla.kernel.org